HubRise/website/content/apps/deliveroo/en/push-catalog.md

 - `description`: The description of the product
 - `price`: The minimum price of all skus
 - `tags`: Tags describing the characteristics and restrictions of the product, such as allergens or spiciness.
 See [Product Tags](#product-tags).
+- `tax_rate`: The delivery tax rate for the product.
+Deliveroo only accepts certain tax rates in each country (for example, 0%, 5%, 12.5%, and 20% in the UK).
+If your HubRise tax rate doesn't match, it will be rounded to the closest accepted rate.
+In countries where Deliveroo doesn't restrict tax rates, your rate is used as-is.
 - `image`: The URL of the image of the parent product
 - `barcodes`: The barcodes of the sku.
 There can be multiple barcodes for a single sku.